 An update to the current OBMP Implementation Plan will facilitate the execution of the management actions included in the 2020 OBMP Update.
 In March 2020, Watermaster convened a series of "Drafting Sessions" with the Watermaster Parties to develop a 2020 OBMP Implementation Plan Update and an agreement to implement it.
 Due to the COVID-19 Pandemic, the Chino Basin Parties requested that the Drafting Sessions be put on hold.
 The Parties decided that the immediate focus for 2020 OBMP implementation would be related to storage management and the LSLS (see above).
-All other 2020 OBMP Update implementation activities are being deferred for the time being.
+Two new management activities in the 2020 OBMP Update are kicking off in fiscal year 2023/24: (1) develop a Storage and Recovery Master Plan; and (2) preparation of a Water Quality Management Plan.

-CHINO BASIN WATERMASTER Case No. RCVRS 51010 Chino Basin Municipal Water District v.
+CHINO BASIN WATERMASTER

+Case No. RCVRS 51010

+Chino Basin Municipal Water District v.
 City of Chino, et al.